-“I did learn a lot from Ben, especially about composing for Film and TV,” says Winger, who has gone on to earn a Specialist Certificate in Orchestration for Film and TV.
+“I did learn a lot from Ben, especially about composing for Film and TV,” says Winger, who went on to earn a certificate in Orchestration for Film and TV.

 Winger is generous with crediting others for his success.
 The work that is nominated for a GRAMMY, Conversations with Nijinsky, he says he couldn’t have done without the help of Martin West, musical director and principal conductor of the San Francisco Ballet.